zephyrproject-rtos/zephyr/doc/subsystems/test/sanitycheck.rst

                         All testcase.yaml files under here will be processed.
                         May be called multiple times.
 Defaults to the 'samples' and 'tests' directories in the Zephyr tree.
-  -A ARCH_ROOT, --arch-root ARCH_ROOT
+  -A BOARD_ROOT, --board-root BOARD_ROOT
-                        Directory to search for arch configuration files.
+                        Directory to search for board configuration files.
 All .yaml files in the directory will be processed.
   -z SIZE, --size SIZE  Don't run sanity checks.
 Instead, produce a report to
                         stdout detailing RAM/ROM sizes on the specified